Best Friends™ Daily Planner

 With ample space to record your thoughts and the reactions of the persons with dementia that you care for, this invaluable tool will guide you through the year and provide a record of your caregiving experiences in the years to come.
 Filled with easy-to-implement activities and reminders of the core tenets of the Best Friends™ model of care, this handy and practical book is completely customizable to meet your needs.
 Divided by months that highlight each of the 12 Best Friends Dementia Rights and labeled with dates that aren’t day-of-the-week specific, the planner gives you the flexibility to start at any point of the year!

+She lectured widely on Alzheimer’s disease at national and international conferences, speaking at the National Education Conferences of the Alzheimer’s Association and lecturing at the conferences of Alzheimer’s Disease International.
+She has published journal articles and book chapters, notably in Dementia Care: Patient, Family and Community (John Hopkins, 1989).
 Many of her articles have been reprinted numerous times: “The Alzheimer’s Disease Bill of Rights” (1994), “The Other Face of Alzheimer’s Disease” (1999) and “Spirituality and the Person with Dementia” (2001), co-authored with David Troxel and published in the American Journal of Alzheimer’s Disease and in Alzheimer’s Care Quarterly.
-She has also co-authored four books with David Troxel, most notably The Best Friends Approach to Dementia Care.
+She has also co-authored six books with David Troxel, beginning with The Best Friends Approach to Alzheimer’s Care.
+She received her M.S.W. from the University of Kentucky in 1982.

-1. admin
+admin –

 “The challenge of implementing any care delivery model is to make the concepts come alive in day-to-day interactions between staff and residents.
 The Best Friends™ Daily Planner is an excellent tool to help your caregivers make the most of their Best Friends training.
 The Planner connects the guiding principles of the program with practical activities.
 Most importantly the planner encourages caregivers to reflect on the impact their interactions both on the residents and on themselves.
 We’re excited to put this resource in the hands of the people who need it most—our front-line staff.”